electrode-io/electrode/docs/chapter1/intermediate/app-archetype/webpack-config.md

 ## Overriding

-To override the webpack config, you can create a webpack config with the same filename as above, either in your app's root directory, or under the directory `archetype/config/webpack`.
+To override the webpack configuration, you can create a webpack configuration with the same filename as above, either in your app's root directory, or under the directory `archetype/config/webpack`.

-For example, you can extended or overriding webpack config by:
+For example, you can extended or overriding webpack configuration by:

 ```
 const BellOnBundlerErrorPlugin = require('bell-on-bundler-error-plugin');